 1 Tbsp arrowroot (dissolve with 1 Tbsp water)

 Puree the raspberries with sugar.
-Strain juice (to ensure there are no seeds getting into the sauce) into a saucepan and bring into a simmer.
+Strain juice (to ensure there are no seeds getting into the sauce) into a saucepan and bring to a simmer.
 Thicken with the dissolved arrowroot.
 Allow to cool before use.
 See the photo on how you can use the coulis.